Milseburg: Oppidum

 The Milseburg is most notable, aside from being a landmark, for having been the site of an important Celtic oppidum.
 It was likely occupied from around 1200 to 800 BC and again from 450 BC to around the turn of the eras.
 The Ringwall (circular rampart) was one of the largest and most elevated in eastern Hesse.
 It originally had three gates, only one of which — the Tor am Kälberhutstein — was passable by wagons.

 The main fortification was a 1300 m long stone wall that surrounded the north, east and south sides of the hill at its base.
-It was discovered as ancient in origin by R. Virchow (1821-1902).
+It was discovered as ancient in origin by R. Virchow (1821–1902).
 However, for a long time it was locally thought to be a modern field border.
 As a result, when the nearby railway line was built in 1896 most of the wall to the north and northeast was removed and used to make gravel.
 The wall begins at the scree slope of the Kälberhutstein to the north, slopes in an arch to the southeast and encompasses the whole eastern side of the hill at a distance of 50 m to 75 m from its base.
 The three gates were located to the northeast, east and south.
 Ch.
 L. Thomas identified the wall as a pfostenschlitzmauer in 1906.

 An inner wall surrounded the 450 m long by 275 m wide plateau.
 Natural formations (the Kälberhutstein to the north, cliffs up to 60 m high to the west, scree slopes to the south and the rock formation known as Kleine Milseburg to the east) limited the need for artificial fortifications to a few stretches.
 Several springs are located on the plateau and would have supplied drinking water for the residents.

-Research on the Milseburg included excavations by J. Vondreau (1863-1951) and the Landesmuseum Kassel (J. Bohleau, G. Eisentraut, W. Lange) in the years between 1900 and 1906.
+Research on the Milseburg included excavations by J. Vondreau (1863–1951) and the Landesmuseum Kassel (J. Bohleau, G. Eisentraut, W. Lange) in the years between 1900 and 1906.
 Many traces of settlements were found on the hill top, especially near the springs.
 One of them, near the Kleine Milseburg consisted of around 30 circular living "pods" of roughly 3.5 m to 5 m diameter, delimited by stones and protected by additional walls.
 This "village" yielded various findings from the La Tène period, but no information on the possible type of house erected on the circular plans was discovered.
 Although only very limited in scale, the excavations yielded several hundred pounds worth of pottery shards.
 These indicate intensive use as a settlement during the late Hallstatt to the late La Tène periods (6th/5th century to 1st century BC).
 The oppidum likely served as a nexus for the region where Celtic and Germanic cultures met.
 It was the largest circular rampart in the Rhön region.
-Other findings show that the hill was inhabited or at least visited during earlier periods: a bronze spearhead from the Urnfield culture (1200 to 800 BC) and a shard from the Corded Ware culture (roughly 2500 to 1800 BC).
+Other findings show that the hill was inhabited or at least visited during earlier periods: a bronze spearhead from the Urnfield culture (1200 – 800 BC) and a shard from the Corded Ware culture (roughly 2500 – 1800 BC).